-- Do not use deep-cycle batteries.
-Engines must use a marine starting battery with 1000 MCA, 800 CCA, or 180 Ah. - When connecting the engine battery, hex nuts must be used to secure battery leads to battery posts.
-Torque nuts to specification.
+• Do not use deep cycle batteries.
+The engine must use a marine starting battery with 1000 MCA, 800 CCA, or 180 Ah rating.

+• When connecting the engine battery, use hex nuts to secure the battery leads to the battery posts.
+Tighten the nuts to the specified torque.